A large green monstera leaf in the sun.

 monstera in a white pot in the sun.

-How much light does a Monstera adansonii need?
+How much light does a Monstera need?

 Can I use a grow light for my Monstera plant?